 I wondered if he had a partner, but he hsaid no. He talked about his childhood, and his many years of substance abuse, and said that he had closed off his heart.
 That he had been ”completely incapable of reaching out to anybody else.”
 AIDS had taught him, he said, a whole lot about his heart.

 Jeff said he was learning to love him self and others.

-- What I realised about three months ago was that I had closed down my genitals completely, and opened up my heart, and my genitals weren´t getting any fun either, so the last three months I have been working on achieving a balance between my heart and my genitals.
+- What I realized about three months ago was that I had closed down my genitals completely, and opened up my heart, and my genitals weren´t getting any fun either, so the last three months I have been working on achieving a balance between my heart and my genitals.

 Jeff had never had a long term relationship.
 He didn´t think he was emotionally equipped for it.
 But maybe now, after three years of therapy, a lot of self examination, personal growth – and a diagnosis.

 - I´m finally really beginning to emerge as my own full fledged adult human being, without anybody else´s approval.
-My approval is all that counts
+My approval is all that counts.

 - So can I ask you, how did you live, apart from your work?